hornadam8/park-hopper-app/README.md

 To see this application at work, clone this repository, access its directory from your terminal and run bundle install, then shotgun.
 The site will be visible at localhost:9393.

+The license for this application is listed in the LICENSE.txt file